70327 Introduction to Property and Commercial Law

 Gail Pearson et al, Commercial Law Commentary and Materials, 4th Ed (Lawbook Co, 2019)

-Thomson Reuters have set up a student page collecting relevant textbooks together in one place.
-Students can receive 15% discount and free shipping if they sign up for the student Promo Code.
+Thomson Reuters have advised us that they have increased their discount offering and students can now receive 20% discount (up from 15%) and free shipping if they sign up for the student Promo Code.

 The site is: https://legal.thomsonreuters.com.au/student/